About This Blog

 Very few companies, however, understand that service is exactly the same—it’s always changing, and your job is to stay ahead of the competition and ahead of the curve.

 Here’s what I mean.
 To start, let’s figure out the level of your current service.
-Basically it fits into one of these six categories.
+Basically it fits into one of these six levels of customer service.

 Can you see where your service stands today?
 Great.
 Now consider this: Each level of service is just like a step in a staircase.
 Companies that truly understand the power of great service are continuously looking for ways to climb to the next level.